ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Method

-Instead of predicting the noise $\boldsymbol{\epsilon}$ directly, we adopt v-parameterization, which stabilizes training across timesteps.
+\textbf{v-Parameterization with p2 Weighting.} Instead of predicting the noise $\boldsymbol{\epsilon}$ directly, we adopt v-parameterization, which stabilizes training across timesteps.
 We train with an SNR-weighted regression loss (p2 reweighting~\cite{stablediffusion}) and additionally apply horizon-aware weighting that linearly increases toward later forecast steps (from 1 to 3 across the horizon).
-During training and DDIM sampling, we reconstruct $\hat{\tilde{\mathbf{Y}}}_0$ from the predicted $\mathbf{v}_\theta$ using the standard closed-form relation.
+During training and DDIM sampling, we reconstruct $\hat{\tilde{\mathbf{Y}}}_0$ from the predicted $\mathbf{v}_\theta$ using the standard closed-form relation. \\